HighSkyDAO/axie-ronin-bot/README.md

 To **Add user**, this user **should write any message** to your Telegram bot from his own account first.
 Then this user can provide you the Telegram ID, which you can register in the bot.

-Once you have added a new user, you can change his status and permissions.
+Once you have added a new user, you can change user roles and permissions.
-Please note that if you want to allow sending tokens or axie to another account, you must add the required ronin wallets to the whitelist.
+Please note that if you want to allow sending tokens or Axie to another account, you must add the required ronin wallets to the whitelist.